 ‘Mindfulness’ is the basic tool you will learn to use — a way of knowing whatever is going on in your experience in a detailed, non-judgemental way.
 Strange as it may sound, by enabling you to see things in a new way, this skill changes how you feel about them.
 It can get you ‘unstuck’ from what seem immovable obstacles, free you from judgement and self-criticism, and increase your emotional, mental and physical well-being.
 All this gives you more confidence and energy to deal with the challenges and difficulties you encounter, and more chance of feeling happier and more relaxed.

 This is a tried and tested course with a full syllabus.
 You will receive guided instruction in a variety of helpful techniques such as mindfulness meditations, beneficial movement & gentle stretching, body awareness, communication exercises and discussions about your experiences of the techniques.
 Once learned, the techniques can be integrated into your daily life.

 Benefitting from the course requires a willingness to explore yourself and work with your habits.
 It needs commitment to attending and engaging with the weekly classes and the full day.
-You also need to be able to do around 45 minutes of structured daily home practice using CDs, handouts and worksheets – this home practice is what enables you to benefit fully from the course.
+You also need to be able to do a total of between 40 and 60 minutes of structured daily home practice using CDs, handouts and worksheets – this home practice is what enables you to benefit fully from the course.